dylanmooney62/laravel-blog/content/blog/routing.md

 route('admin.posts')
 ```

-Finally, the middleware is set to the auth.
+Finally, the middleware is add authentication.
 This middleware will run on every request that starts with **/admin**.
 This middleware will ensure the user is logged in before accessing the resource.
 Otherwise, it will redirect the user to the login page.

 The routes for **posts** can all be done in one line thanks to the `resource` method.
 This method creates standard URL paths for CRUD operations and maps them to the specified class.